The natural step after getting a

 When you land on Vice News, it follows the bad UX and requests the notification permission.

 If you allow notifications, where would you go to disable them?
 The websites UI doesn’t change at all.

 This UX pushes the responsibility of notification management onto the browser, which frankly is awful in Chrome.

-As a result, sites are getting users signed up, then forcing them to trial and error their way through the browser UX to disable notifications.
+As a result, sites get users signed up, forcing them to trial and error their way through the browser UX to disable notifications.

 If the web page is closed, users can click the cog on a notification, which takes the user to this page in the settings of Chrome.

-Neither of these options are particularly pleasant for the user.
+Neither of these options is particularly pleasant for the user.